tuengominh/tuengominh.github.io/_assignments/week-05-3d-printing-and-scanning.md

 <li>Export the <code>.gcode</code> file and save it to the SD Card of the printer</li>
 <li>In case we need to change material, pre-heat the machine (<strong>Prepare > Preheat PLA</strong>) up until 205-210°C and we can remove the broken filament</li>
 <li>Put SD card in and select <strong>Print from SD</strong>, the choose the <code>.gcode</code> file and start printing!</li>
 <li>Check if there is any problem with the initial layer, or whether the printer is printing in the air.
-We might need to calibrate the Z-axis or work on leveling the bed, and I usually ask our instructor Eduardo Chamorro or Mikrl Llobera whenever it comes to this task.</li>
+We might need to calibrate the Z-axis or work on leveling the bed, and I usually ask our instructor Eduardo Chamorro or Mikel Llobera whenever it comes to this task.</li>
 </ul>
 <img src="{{site.baseurl}}/assets/img/assignments/week-05/print-1.jpg" class="img-fluid w-100"/>
 <p></p>